o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 For more information about the viewport and how to interact with it, see [Atom Tools Viewport](/docs/atom-guide/look-dev/tools/atom-tools-viewport/).

 #### Viewport Settings
 Use the viewport settings panel to edit the active lighting preset.
-The changes will be reflected in the viewport.
-Lighting presets can be selected, created, and saved from this panel.
-Model presets, which are sidecar files for identifying which models are available in the viewport, can also be managed from this panel.
-The viewport settings panel does not currently support undo/redo.
+The changes are reflected in the viewport.
+Select, create, and save lighting presets from this panel.
+You can also manage model presets, which are sidecar files for identifying which models are available in the viewport.
+The viewport settings panel does not currently support undo and redo.

 For more information about the viewport settings, see [Atom Tools Viewport](/docs/atom-guide/look-dev/tools/atom-tools-viewport/).